-b) Modelling according to the requirements of Chapter 3-501.19 (B) of the FDA Food Code
+b) Modelling according to the requirements of Chapter 3-501.19 (B) of the FDA Food Code 2017

-With regard to the requirements of Chapter 3-501.19 (B) of the FDA Food Code (storage of heated food without temperature control for a maximum of four hours), the possible growth of a mesophilic, emetic B. cereus strain, a thermotolerant B. cytotoxicus strain and C. perfringens was considered.
+With regard to the requirements of Chapter 3-501.19 (B) of the FDA Food Code 2017 (storage without temperature control for a maximum of four hours), the possible growth of a mesophilic, emetic B. cereus strain, a thermotolerant B. cytotoxicus strain and C. perfringens was considered.
 Two different cooling scenarios were considered as examples: